D-e-n-b-o-t/d-e-n-b-o-t.github.io/content/articles/en/biz-part-1.md

 In a vast sea of books, I don't think my chances of becoming the next [J.K.
 Rowling](https://mangetlaid.com) are great.

-But, because I put my time to good use, I am going to build a business the with code.
+But, because I put my time to good use, I am going to build a business with code.

 My plan: